Admission to the LLM Degree is generally limited to applicants holding an LLB degree from an institution recognised by University of Cape Town.

 Students who register for a general LLM are free to choose from the numerous courses on offer.
-However, students wishing to a take one of the specialist LLM Programmes will need to ensure that they take the courses prescribed by that specialisation, as set out below.
+However, students wanting to pursue a specialist LLM programme will need to ensure that they take the courses prescribed by that specialisation.
+Examples of specialised programmes include (amongst many others):

-To see the requirements in each of these specialist areas please refer to the Law Faculty Handbook
+To see the requirements in each of the specialist programme areas please refer to the Law Faculty Handbook.

 Master of Laws by dissertation (LLM or MPhil)

 Applicants for the LLM or MPhil by research may qualify for admission provided that they have:

 - a law degree of the University or equivalent degrees from another university recognised by Senate for this purpose, or

 - in any other manner attained a level of competence which, in the opinion of Senate (which acts on recommendation by the Law Faculty), is adequate for purposes of admission.

 - or, in the case of the MPhil, candidates may qualify if they have an honours degree from UCT or another university recognised by Senate.

 Although originality in postgraduate research is always desirable, it is not an exclusive requirement for an LLM degree.
 Instead, a dissertation should constitute a significant advance in knowledge on the subject, of such a standard that publication in a reputable journal would be justified.

 - a thorough knowledge of the chosen subject